-The quantity F(q; Z) is a form factor, which can be easily tabulated.
-At high momentum transfer (q), F approaches zero.
-In the other limit F(0; Z) tends to Z. The anomalous scattering factors are assumed to be isotropic.
-In addition, they smoothly approach zero at 1.0 MeV and can be assumed to be zero at higher energies.
+- F(x, Z) a form factor, which can be easily tabulated.
+At high x, F approaches zero.
+In the other limit F(0, Z) tends to Z. - F'(E) the real part of the anomalous scattering factor. - F''(E) the imaginary part of the anomalous scattering factor.

+Using 27.8, the total cross section and angular distribution can then easily be calculated.
+The incoherent and coherent scattering data should always be presented as scattering functions and form factors, respectively, whether or not data are included in File 6.
+The anomalous scattering factors are assumed to be isotropic.
+In addition, they smoothly approach zero at 1.0 MeV and can be assumed to be zero at higher energies [4,5].